 It’s incredibly important to keep your campsite clean.
 Aside from being a respectful camper, you’ll keep yourself from attracting unwanted visitors to your campsite, like raccoons and bears.
 Stash food scraps and other waste in airtight containers or plastic zippered pouches to prevent odors and keep pests away.

 If you’re camping with kids, you shouldn’t expect them to entertain themselves.
-Leave the tablets behind and bring along some fun outdoor games to keep everyone entertained!
+Leave the tablets behind and bring along some outdoor and board games to keep everyone entertained.
 From scavenger hunts to flashlight tag, there are tons of options to consider.
-Here are my kids’ 6 favorite card games to play!
+Here are over 50 fun games we have tried and have taken camping.

 Building a fire in the dark - or trying to use the restroom in the middle of the night - isn’t easy when you’re using one hand to hold a flashlight.
 Headlamps are a cheap and convenient way to make sure you can see what you’re doing at all times.